Top tips, Weddings

-There's something very special about an outdoor event or wedding.
-Even in the UK we can be lucky enough to have blues skies and sunshine to add that extra feel-good factor to your big day.
+There's something very special about an outdoor event or wedding when blues skies and sunshine can add that extra feel-good factor.

-When making plans for your event, you could be considering the benefits of a hiring a marquee.
-We love the fact that a marquee is a large enough to host your guests together in one space to give a real party atmosphere, and if the weather is in your favour, the marquee can be opened up to bring the great outdoors right into your venue.
+If you're planning an outdoor event, you could be considering the benefits of a hiring a marquee.
+We love the fact that a marquee is large enough to host your guests together in one space to give a real party atmosphere, and if the weather is in your favour, a marquee can be opened up to bring the great outdoors right into your venue.

 We’ve got a wealth of experience in connecting event organisers with our hand-picked suppliers, and we’re sharing our top tips on what you should consider when hiring a party or wedding marquee.

 There are many marquee hire companies to choose from and it’s essential you select a company that meets your requirements.
 Ask yourself if you would like the provider to simply erect the marquee at the venue and leave the rest to you, or would you prefer a company that provides extra services such as a dancefloor, tables, chairs and venue dressing.

 If you own the land where the marquee will sit, then you’ll need to survey the area with your marquee provider to check the terrain is right, and that there's access to utilities like electricity and water.
 Scoping out the site like this will help the marquee company suggest a suitably sized structure that will work with your venue and tell you whether you'll need extras like generators or a water butt.